Crystal

 Generates the reciprocal lattice G points that define the Brillouin zone.

-Return Garray
+Return Garray:

 array of G vectors that define the BZ, in Cartesian coordinates